rodekruis/OSMRoofDamageAssessment/README.md

 bundle exec rake db:create
 ```
 ### import building nodes
 Roof damage classification works best if an empty OSM database is created with one node on the centroid of each building.
 This therefor requires a very accurate base map in OSM.
 Use QGIS to create a shapefile with one point per building.
+Make sure to include the OSM identified of your building in an osm_id column of your centroid shapefile.
+This you need later to bind the data to the original OSM building polygons, and enrich OSM with your data.

 Upload the shapefile to the server and convert it to a .pbf file:
 ```